nodejs/node/doc/api/process.md

 #### Warning: Using `'uncaughtException'` correctly

-Note that `'uncaughtException'` is a crude mechanism for exception handling intended to be used only as a last resort.
+`'uncaughtException'` is a crude mechanism for exception handling intended to be used only as a last resort.
 The event *should not* be used as an equivalent to `On Error Resume Next`.
 Unhandled exceptions inherently mean that an application is in an undefined state.
 Attempting to resume application